cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 if conditions to interpret the command.
 Using docopts has the advantage that contributors are forced to think about the command and its options and document them from the start.
 Previously we used not to use docopts and argparse was used.
-However we noticed that for some contributions the lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong usage by the users.
+However, we noticed that for some contributions the lead to commands that were either not properly documented or the developers delivered ambiguous commands that resulted in confusion and wrong usage by the users.
 Hence, we do recommend that you use docopts.